elunna/nerfhack-changelog/README.md

 * Auto-ID potions of restore ability when quaffed
 * Auto-ID potions of booze when quaffed
 * Auto-ID amethyst, fruit juice, and booze when dipping amethyst into booze (Fourk)
-* Auto-ID some potions when inhaling their vapors (xnh)
+* Auto-ID some potions when inhaling their vapors (xNetHack)
-* Auto-ID scrolls of scare monster when they crumble from being picked up (Un)
+* Auto-ID scrolls of scare monster when they crumble from being picked up (UnNetHack)
 * Auto-ID scrolls of confuse monster when read
 * Auto-ID scrolls of enchant armor when they erodeproof armor or make dragon scaled armor
 * Auto-ID scrolls of food detection if they have an obvious effect
 * Auto-ID scrolls of remove curse when read
-* Auto-ID rings dropped into a sink (Un)
+* Auto-ID rings dropped into a sink (UnNetHack)
 * Auto-ID rings of regeneration upon wearing
 * Auto-ID +0 rings of protection (if MC is increased)
-* Auto-ID wands of cancellation after they destroy a bag of holding (Un)
+* Auto-ID wands of cancellation after they destroy a bag of holding (UnNetHack)
-* Auto-ID most wands when engraving (xnh)
+* Auto-ID most wands when engraving (xNetHack)
-* Automatically use a process of elimination for auto-identifying wands when available (Un)
+* Automatically use a process of elimination for auto-identifying wands when available (UnNetHack)
-* Auto-id flint stones yielded from (a)pplying rocks to each-other
+* Auto-id flint stones yielded from applying rocks to each-other
-* Auto-ID most musical instruments upon use (Un)
+* Auto-ID most musical instruments upon use (UnNetHack)
-* Auto-ID magic lamps and oil lamps when #rub is used (Un)
+* Auto-ID magic lamps and oil lamps when #rub is used (UnNetHack)
-* Auto-ID dunce caps when one is first put on (Un)
+* Auto-ID dunce caps when one is first put on (UnNetHack)
-* Auto-ID jumping boots when they are worn (Un/Ace)
+* Auto-ID jumping boots when they are worn (UnNetHack/Ace)
-* Auto-ID water walking boots when they waterwalk (xnh)
+* Auto-ID water walking boots when they waterwalk (xNetHack)
 * Auto-ID kicking boots when you #kick when them
 * Auto-ID BUC of products from BUC identified tinning kit or horn of plenty (UnNetHack++)
 * Auto-ID BUC of wands when they backfire
 * Auto-id bags of holding when items are added or removed
-* Blessed stethoscopes can identify eggs (Evil/Spork)
+* Blessed stethoscopes can identify eggs (EvilHack/Sporkhack)
-* Make rustproof/erodeproof/fixed known by default (Dyna)
+* Make rustproof/erodeproof/fixed known by default (Dynahack)
 * **Items that are 'lost'** from the players inventory are longer un-identified.

 ### Interface Changes
 * Created a new splash screen for the Windows build.
-* A detailed object and monster Pokedex is available in the in-game lookup (xnh/Un/HackEM)
+* A detailed object and monster Pokedex is available in the in-game lookup (xNetHack/UnNetHack/HackEM)
   * Farlook any monster (press '//'), then press ':' to access the pokedex entry
   * You can also search for a monster or item: press '/' then '?', then type the name of the thing you want information on.
   * For item details, open your inventory and press the letter of the item for info.
 * Object lookup also works for artifacts (HackEM)
-* Peaceful monsters are underlined [TTY and curses] (xnh)
+* Peaceful monsters are underlined [TTY and curses] (xNetHack)
-* Magic cancellation (MC) value is shown on the bottom line (Evil)
+* Magic cancellation (MC) value is shown on the bottom line (EvilHack)
 * Skill caps and percentage towards next level is available in #enhance
-* Show available skill slots in #enhance menu (Dyna)
+* Show available skill slots in #enhance menu (Dynahack)
 * Add inventory weight/carrycap and n/52 items display
 * /> or < can be used to autotravel to stairs (autostairtravel option)
-* Display AC values for armor in the hero's inventory (Splice)
+* Display AC values for armor in the hero's inventory (SpliceHack)
 * Prayer statistics (last prayed, reconciled, received a gift, divine protection) can be viewed in the attributes screen (via Ctrl-X)
 * All position prompts may be aborted
-* Show warning level 0 for very weak monsters (Dyna)
+* Show warning level 0 for very weak monsters (Dynahack)
-* More descriptive combat messages have been added to enhance hits and misses (xnh)
+* More descriptive combat messages have been added to enhance hits and misses (xNetHack)
 * The SLASH'EM style message is used for getting zapped by cancellation
-* Show explicit messages for objects that are randomly cursed from monsters cursing your items or wizard harassment (Dyna)
+* Show explicit messages for objects that are randomly cursed from monsters cursing your items or wizard harassment (Dynahack)
 * Print an explicit message when summon nasties occurs as part of wizard harassment
-* Special room and special level walls can have their own unique coloring (Splice/xnh)
+* Special room and special level walls can have their own unique coloring (SpliceHack/xNetHack)
 * Enabled autocomplete for #twoweapon
 * Enable **full options** by default
 * Disabled **#chronicle** from auto-completing (so #chat will autocomplete as normal)